 The bright, affectionate little Dachshund is a firm favorite, and his jaunty trot and perky expression makes this breed a popular choice with dog lovers everywhere!

-Consistently appearing on the AKC's Top 10 Dog Breeds list, this little dog currently holds the #8 position (according to AKC 2011 statistics).
+Consistently appearing on the AKC's Top 20 Dog Breeds list, the

-Feisty and fun loving, what they lack in size Dachshunds (or Doxies as they're also known) certainly make up for in personality.
+Feisty and fun loving, what they lack in size these dogs certainly make up for in personality.

 The breed was first recognized in the US by the AKC in 1885, and has been among the 'top dogs' for a very long time.

 These little dogs needed to be self-confident and tenacious... willing to hunt relentlessly, proficient diggers and even fearless fighters who would kill their prey without hesitation.